 This award was established in 1997 through a generous donation from the General Motors of Canada Limited.
 Annual income derived from the capital provides up to fifteen awards to female students in first, second, and third year of Electrical and Mechanical Engineering studies on the basis of financial need.
-Academic achievement will also be considered.
+Academic achievement is also considered.